Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Flight Experiment Design

 \subsection{Instrumentation, Gas Transfer, and Communications Payload}

 For accurate measurement of the flight dynamics of the aerobot, we designed and implemented an instrumentation system (Figure \ref{fig:bcmGondola}) that could not only gather information about the 6-DOF dynamics of the aerobot, but also on its thermal state and driving inputs from the environment such as atmospheric temperature, pressure, wind, and solar radiation.
 In addition, our instrumentation package coordinated the gas transfer between the two aerobot chambers, executed flight termination processes, and sent back real-time telemetry.
 This payload module was fabricated using hobby-grade avionics and commercial-of-the-shelf instrumentation for ease of development timeline, and would be replaced by spaceflight-grade systems for a Venus mission.
-This payload is a second iteration of what was flown in our previous indoor flights in Tillamook Airship Hangar \cite{izraelevitz2022subscale} with additions for wind measurements, solar forcing, long distance commanding, and Federal Aviation Administration requirements.
+This payload is a second iteration of what was flown in our previous indoor flights in Tillamook Airship Hangar \cite{izraelevitz2022subscale} with additions for wind measurements, solar forcing, long distance commanding, and Federal Aviation Administration (FAA) requirements.
 Components are summarized in Table \ref{tab:instrumentsTable}.
+Some sensors (such as the temperature sensors) are sampled much faster than the expected time scale of the dynamics of the measured quantities.
+This was done primarily for two reasons -- first, the presence of a large number of data points to average reduces the noise in the measurement, and second, a fast sample rate was well within system capabilities and allowed for an abundance of caution against any aliasing in a untested dynamical environment.